Whig Party (United States): Background

 In the years following the 1824 election, former members of the Democratic-Republican Party split into hostile factions.
 Supporters of President Adams and Clay joined with many former Federalists such as Daniel Webster to form a group informally known as the "Adams party".
 Meanwhile, supporters of Jackson, Crawford, and Vice President John C. Calhoun joined in opposing the Adams administration's nationalist agenda, becoming informally known as "Jacksonians".
 Due in part to the superior organization (by Martin Van Buren) of the Jacksonians, Jackson defeated Adams in the 1828 presidential election, taking 56 percent of the popular vote.
 Clay became the leader of the National Republican Party, which opposed President Jackson.
 By the early 1830s, the Jacksonians organized into the new Democratic Party.

 Despite Jackson's decisive victory in the 1828 election, National Republicans initially believed that Jackson's party would collapse once Jackson took office.
 Vice President Calhoun split from the administration in 1831.
 Still, differences over the tariff prevented Calhoun's followers from joining the National Republicans.

 Meanwhile, the Anti-Masonic Party formed following the disappearance and possible murder of William Morgan in 1826.
 The Anti-Masonic movement, strongest in the Northeast, gave rise to or expanded the use of many innovations that became an accepted practice among other parties, including nominating conventions and party newspapers.
 Clay rejected overtures from the Anti-Masonic Party, and his attempt to convince Calhoun to serve as his running mate failed, leaving the opposition to Jackson split among different leaders when the National Republicans nominated Clay for president.

-Hoping to make the national bank a key issue of the 1832 election, the National Republicans convinced national bank president Nicholas Biddle to request an extension of the national bank's charter, but their strategy backfired when Jackson successfully portrayed his veto of the recharter as a victory for the people against an elitist institution.
+Hoping to make the national bank a key issue of the 1832 election, the National Republicans convinced Nicholas Biddle, president of the Second National Bank, to request an extension of the bank's charter, but their strategy backfired when Jackson successfully portrayed his veto of the recharter as a victory for the people against an elitist institution.
 Jackson won another decisive victory in the 1832 presidential election, taking 55 percent of the national popular vote and 88 percent of the popular vote in the slavery states south of Kentucky and Maryland.
 Clay's defeat discredited the National Republican Party, encouraging those opposed to Jackson to seek to create a more effective opposition party.
-Jackson, by 1832, was determined to destroy the bank (the Second Bank of the United States), which Whigs supported.
+Jackson, by 1832, was determined to destroy the bank, which Whigs supported.